firefly-iii/firefly-iii/.github/security.md

 ## Perceived security issues that are exempt from reporting

-Due to a large number of irrelevant, noisy and uninformed AI-generated security advisories coming my way, reporting any the following security issues may result in a permanent ban from the Firefly III organization on GitHub.
+Due to a large number of irrelevant, noisy and uninformed AI-generated security advisories coming the team's, reporting any the following security issues may result in a permanent ban from the Firefly III organization on GitHub.

 1. Any SSRF or DNS/hostname issues in any user provided URL field (webhooks, ntfy, SimpleFIN, Slack).
 It's by design